stevencurtis/SwiftCoding/Semaphores/README.md

 now if you wish to follow along in [Playgrounds](https://medium.com/@stevenpcurtis.sc/coding-in-swift-playgrounds-1a5563efa089) you'll need to `import PlaygroundSupport` and add the indefiniteExecution line `PlaygroundPage.current.needsIndefiniteExecution = true`.

-with that said, we can then create a naive function that attempts to write to the console from both queues (which usually use a single thread each, but this is not guarenteed):
+With that said, we can then create a naive function that attempts to write to the console from both queues (which usually use a single thread each, but this is not guarenteed):

 ![naivework](Images/naivework.png)<br>
 <sub>[Click for Gist](https://gist.github.com/stevencurtis/36e46d268afcdaf3b15c40d9d08c81bd)<sub>

-now depending on your machine, what is going on in the world and other indecipherable variables you "might" get all of the `userInteractive` work items complete before the `default` priority items.
+Now depending on your machine, what is going on in the world and other indecipherable variables you "might" get all of the `userInteractive` work items complete before the `default` priority items.

 ![naiveoutput](Images/naiveoutput.png)<br>
 <sub>A sample output<sub>